Agent Coordination

 Planner-Implementer Coordination

-The most common pattern: a planner agent assigns work and an implementer executes it.
+The most common setup: a planner assigns work, an implementer executes it.

 Planner: